SEACrowd/seacrowd.github.io/_includes/welcome.md

 > Learn more about [our projects](https://seacrowd.github.io/projects/).

-We have an active community of over 400 people on Discord.
+We have an active community of over 400 people on [Discord](https://discord.gg/XXRHFuvkTA).
 Please join us if you share our interests!
-Our datasets and code can be found on Github and Huggingface.
+Our datasets and code can be found on [Github](https://github.com/SEACrowd) and [HuggingFace](https://huggingface.co/SEACrowd).

 <div align="center">
   <div class="btn-group" role="group" aria-label="Button group">